ilverdo97/QuantumProject/README.md

 - [x] Subtraction using QFT
 - [x] Multiplication using Addition QFT
 - [x] Division using Subtraction QFT
-- [x] Esponential using Multiplication
+- [x] Exponential using Multiplication

 ### Clone the repository
 ```